 LATE HOMEWORK WILL NOT BE GRADED.
 NO EXCEPTIONS.
-If you will not be in class, find a way to submit homework on schedule (for example, have a classmate turn in your homework for you).
-I do understand that on occasion an emergency which prevents you from turning in homework on schedule will unexpectedly pop up, and for that reason I will drop your lowest homework grade at the end of the semester.
+If you will not be in class, find a way to submit homework on schedule (for example, have a classmate turn it in for you).
+I do understand that, on occasion, an unexpected emergency which prevents you from turning in homework on schedule will pop up; for this reason, I will drop your lowest homework grade at the end of the semester.

 Although you should work together to solve assigned problems, the work you turn in MUST be your own.
-(See the Academic Integrity statement on page 5 of this syllabus.)
+(See the Academic Integrity statement on page 6 of this syllabus.)
 It is likely that your work will look similar to that of classmates with whom you worked, but if you prepare your own answers for submission there will be differences in how you express your results.
-Please understand that the purpose of homework is to learn how to do problems and to increase your skills with the mathematical techniques involved in doing so.
+The purpose of homework is to learn how to do problems and to increase your skills with the mathematical techniques involved in doing so.
 A thorough understanding of the assigned homework problems will help you answer exam questions correctly.
 If you just copy someone else's homework answers without having tried to do the problems yourself, you will learn very little from the homework and you will be at a disadvantage on tests.
 You are always welcome to bring your solutions to my office hours; I'm happy to tell you if you're on the right track or not.